GeorgeKandelaki/Blogify/README.md

 # Blogify
-I app for writing aricles.
-Made with Flask.
+An WebApp for writing Aricles/Blogs, Made with Flask.
 Very simple structure and easy to use design.